Is it Safe to Hitchhike in American Samoa?

 The Pros of Hitchhiking

-• It’s free (or you can offer to contribute a small amount for gas, usually the same as the bus fares LINK#T002 is fair, although offers of payment will normally be refused).
+• It’s free (or you can offer to contribute a small amount for gas, usually US$5-$10 is fair, although offers of payment will normally be refused).

 • It could be faster or just as fast as getting the bus, due to local buses’ erratic schedules on Tutuila.